← All posts

 4. DSD native + DoP.If you have a DAC that supports DSD, you want both options.
 Some DACs need DoP, some don't, some allow either.

-5. A pricing model you can live with. $13/month is $156/year is $780 over five years.
+5. A pricing model you can live with. $14.99/month is about $180 a year is roughly $900 over five years.
 Run that math against your DAC, your headphones, and the rest of your gear before you commit to a subscription player.

 What I run, and why